Donkey Kong (NES)

-Slightly modified the controls so the player can press Up and Down to switch between options at the title screen.
-The original game only allowed toggling with Select, which was changed to Z for the version seen in Animal Crossing.
+The controls have been slightly modified so the player can press Up and Down to switch between options at the title screen.

 To commemorate the 25th Anniversary of Super Mario Bros., a limited-edition red Wii was released.
 In Europe, this came with a modified Virtual Console version of Donkey Kong pre-installed that follows the arcade version more closely (rather than, you know, actually releasing the arcade version).
 This new version also received an official release on the 3DS in the United States during the last few months of 2012, via a limited-time Club Nintendo promotion.

 Shortly after the game's release, the ROM was extracted from its WAD container and distributed online, at which point it was discovered that Original Edition is nothing more than a hack of the original retail ROM...and a rather sloppy one at that.

 The copyright date adds "-2010", with "1981" changed to "1983" as that was when the Famicom version was released.
 The text "CO.,LTD." was removed, and "MADE IN JAPAN" was moved over one space.
 Before being soft-patched, the 3DS version lacked the copyright symbol and showed a copyright year of 2008, possibly indicating the originally planned release was to coincide with the 25th Anniversary of the Famicom version.

 50M (the "pie"/cement factory), commonly omitted from Donkey Kong ports of the 1980s due to memory limitations, is present.